HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

         --dupfrac 0 \
         --maxdup 10 \

-    For traditional approach and remove *all* duplicates, use the following settings:
+    For a traditional approach to remove **all** duplicates, use the following settings:

         --dupfrac 0 \
         --maxdup 1 \